sh224wg/L3/README.md

 - The scraper should log erros and have error handling to deal with exceptions.

 Results
-- Results are presented to the user
+- Results are presented to the user as a file but also in the CLI

 ### License
 This project is licensed under the MIT License